-In the Washington, DC office, internships run throughout the fall, spring or summer semesters for college students.
+In the Washington, D.C., office, internships run throughout the fall, spring or summer semesters for college students.
 Students gain invaluable work experience from working in Congress.
-The hours are flexible to accommodate students' hectic course schedules, but generally run 9:00 a.m. to 6:00 p.m. when Congress is in session, and 9:00 a.m. to 5:00 p.m. when not in session.
+The hours are flexible to accommodate students' hectic course schedules, but generally run 9:00 a.m. to 5:00 p.m.

-Submissions for our Spring Internship are now CLOSED.
+Submissions for our SPRING INTERNSHIP are currently OPEN!

-Congressman Darren Soto (FL-09) hosts a Press Intern in the Washington, D.C. office every semester.
-This position reports and works closely with Communications Director.
-Responsibilities include compiling press clips, creating graphics and digital content, assisting with press conferences, drafting social media content, talking points and memos, conducting research and assisting the press staff with the daily operations of a very active press office.
+Congressman Darren Soto (FL-09) hosts a press intern in the Washington, D.C., office every semester.
+This position reports and works closely with the communications director.
+Responsibilities include compiling press clips, creating graphics and digital content, drafting social media content, conducting research and assisting the press staff with the daily operations of a very active press office.
 The ideal candidate must work well under pressure and tight deadlines, have good written and oral communication skills.
 Previous experience is not required, but candidates with Florida ties, who have an interest in communications, media, politics, and a general understanding of government are encouraged to apply.
 Internships are open to students and recent college graduates.